ENTALCLINICLONDON

 Corrosion Resistance in the Oral Environment

-The oral environment presents unique challenges for any implanted material, including exposure to saliva, bacteria, temperature variations, and acidic conditions from foods and beverages.
-Titanium's exceptional corrosion resistance makes it ideally suited to withstand these conditions without degradation over time.
+The oral environment presents particular challenges for any implanted material, including exposure to saliva, bacteria, temperature variations, and acidic conditions from foods and beverages.
+Titanium's good corrosion resistance helps it withstand these conditions and resist degradation over time.

-The stable oxide layer that forms on titanium surfaces provides permanent protection against corrosion, even in the presence of oral bacteria and acidic substances.
-This resistance is crucial for maintaining implant integrity and preventing the release of metal ions into surrounding tissues, which could cause inflammation or other adverse reactions.
+The stable oxide layer that forms on titanium surfaces provides long-lasting protection against corrosion, even in the presence of oral bacteria and acidic substances.
+This resistance helps support implant integrity and limits the release of metal ions into surrounding tissues, which could otherwise cause inflammation or other adverse reactions.

 Unlike some other metals used in dentistry, titanium does not undergo galvanic corrosion when in contact with other dental materials such as crowns or bridges.
 This electrochemical stability ensures that the entire implant restoration system remains stable and functional throughout its service life, contributing to the high success rates observed with titanium implants in clinical practice.